sowcow/blog/content/posts/beyond-the-clouds.md

 P.S.

-The nod can also bring bring Clauda Cardinale from Conversation Piece.
+The nod can also bring bring Claudia Cardinale from Conversation Piece.
-Or asian theme from La Dolce Vita.
+Or Asian theme from La Dolce Vita.
 But this must cross a line into some inside language.

+---

+P.S.S.

+As I understand it Wim Wenders shot framing of the picture and intermissions between the four stories.
+This framing talks own story and there was some disagreement between directors.
+Given the capital of this picture I'm going to have another try of some other work by Wenders.